Welcome to the

 The Lewis and Clark River, Young’s River, and the South Fork Klaskanine River also are open to steelhead fishing.
 While anglers will encounter some stray hatchery fish, these streams offer mostly catch-and-release fishing for wild steelhead.

 The Necanicum River offers excellent small-stream steelhead fishing throughout the winter.
-The river is stocked with 40,000 smolts at a several locations up to Black’s Bridge.
+The river is stocked with 40,000 smolts at several locations up to Black’s Bridge.
 Hatchery steelhead are caught in the early winter months, with the peak of the run in late December/early January.
 Wild fish are more commonly caught later in the season.
 The Necanicum is open to steelhead fishing through March 31 downstream of the Hwy 53 Bridge at Necanicum Junction.

 The Necanicum River is usually one of the first North Coast streams to clear following heavy rains.
 Boaters should keep a wary eye out, especially after storms when wood can move around.